vulcanize/uniswap-watcher-ts/packages/codegen/README.md

       yarn reset job-queue --block-number <previous-block-number>
       ```

-  * To export the watcher:
+  * To export the watcher state:

     ```bash
-    yarn export-watcher --export-file [export-file-path]
+    yarn export-state --export-file [export-file-path]
     ```

-  * To import the watcher:
+  * To import the watcher state:

     ```bash
-    yarn import-watcher --import-file <import-file-path>
+    yarn import-state --import-file <import-file-path>
     ```

   * To inspect a CID: